 Welcome to the JO Scholarships site where information can be found on the application process and scholarship details.

-The 2016-17 Application is now available (click on the link below) from the Grade 12 Counsellor – Ms. A. Alvares – or from Scholarship Committee (see Ms. P. Kwon or Mr. P, Lee); students can also print out the application at:
+The 2017-18 Application is now available (click on the link below) from the Grade 12 Counsellor or from Scholarship Committee (see Ms. P. Kwon or Mr. P, Lee); students can also print out the application at:

 For a list and description of school scholarships, click on the “Scholarships” Tab at the top of this page or the links on the right (all scholarships listed are based on what has been awarded for the previous academic year).

 Students needing more information or assistance with the J.O. scholarship process are encouraged to see their grade counsellor or any of the contacts listed (choose the contact tab at the top of this page for contact information).

 John Oliver Secondary appreciates and welcomes donations of scholarships and awards to our graduating students; prospective donors are asked to contact the school directly to determine the details.
 To contact a school representative regarding scholarships, please choose the contact tab at the top of this page for contact information.

 SOME HELPFUL RESOURCES FOR STUDENTS: (click on each heading to see resource)